pedrotorreao/DSA/Big-O/README.md

 If an algorithm has a time complexity of `O(log n)`, the bigger its input size, the smaller proportion of the actual input your program has to go through.
 A logarithmic algorithm is the opposite of an exponential one.
 When something grows exponentially, it means that, at each step, the number of operations is multiplied by a factor.
 Whereas, when an algorithm grows logarithmically, the number of operations needed is being divided by this factor at each step.
 Assuming the base of the logarithm as being `2`, this means that the size of the dataset that the algorithm has to go through gets divided by `2` at each step.

 A traditional example for `O(log n)` runtime is binary search.
-Consider an **ordered** `array` on size `n` and a `target` value.
+Consider an **ordered** `array` of size `n` and a `target` value.
 If we were to use linear search to find `target` in `array`, in the worst case scenario that we begin at the first position in `array` and `target` is the last element, we'd have to search the entire `array`, thus performing `n` comparisons.
-However, using a binary search algorithm like the one below, since at each step we half the the amount of elements to be searched, the total number of operations necessary is at most `log (input_size)` or `log n`.
+However, using a binary search algorithm like the one below, since at each step we half the amount of elements to be searched, the total number of operations necessary is at most `log (input_size)` or `log n`.

 > Example - Binary search: